 - After that, make a quick stop at ST PAUL’S CATHEDRAL, a prominent mark of Seychelles

-- Buy fresh fruits and vegetables, fish, tea and spices from SIR SELWYN CLARK MARKET, open daily Monday through Saturday.
+- Buy some fresh fruits and vegetables, fish, tea and spices from SIR SELWYN CLARK MARKET, open daily Monday through Saturday.
 Wander the streets and embrace the place and the people.

-- VICTORIA BOTANICAL GARDENS, found two bus stops from the main bus terminal in Victoria, is worth a visit.
+- VICTORIA BOTANICAL GARDENS, only two bus stops from the main bus terminal in Victoria, is worth a visit.
 You can see the endemic island species, including the famous coco de Mer and the Aldabra giant tortoises.